Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-10-22 Demand Paging and Swapping.md

 3. Restart the process that was blocked (*IO*)

 The number of faults more so depends on the locality of the code.

+While (1, 3) are time consuming, it is really (2) that takes up most of the time since it is an IO operation.